-We feel inadequate and overwhelmed.
+We all feel inadequate sometimes.
+Overwhelmed.

 Yet, the love that we have for our children is

 Yes, my father is a good one.
 He was from a generation of really hard-working men.
 He would work 2-3 jobs to provide for his family and never let us go without.
 He taught us the principles of hard work and discipline and consistency.
-And we knew he loved us, even if he didn’t say it often.
+And we knew that he loved us, even if he didn’t say it often.
 He could be tight and generous at the same time.
 Economics demanded that he save and prepare for the unknown future, but out of love for us, he freely gave us everything we needed and more.